Effective March 1, 2024, Douglas Yang has been elected as partner at Sheppard Mullin.

 Y. Douglas Yang is an associate in the Labor and Employment Practice Group in the firm's Los Angeles office.

 Areas of Practice

-- First chaired wage and hour trial involving allegations of unpaid bonuses in Ventura County Superior Court, resulting in favorable defense verdict.
+- First chaired wage and hour trial involving allegations of unpaid bonuses brought against restaurant group in Ventura County Superior Court, resulting in favorable defense verdict.

-- Second chaired one-week ERISA bench trial involving legal issues of first impression in the Central District of California, resulting in favorable defense verdict.
+- Second chaired one-week ERISA bench trial, on behalf of security systems company, involving legal issues of first impression in the Central District of California, resulting in favorable defense verdict.

 - Obtained dismissal of DLSE claim concerning alleged unpaid commissions brought by outside sales commissioned salesperson.

 - Successfully compelled individualized arbitration of putative class action plaintiff’s wage-and-hour claims.

 - Achieved approximately 98 percent reduction in damages and penalties sought by commissioned salesperson.

 Ones to Watch — Labor and Employment Law, Best Lawyers, 2021-2024

 - The SEC’s Cyber Rules Present a Challenge and an Opportunity for In-House CounselDaily Journal, 09.18.2023